 The air conditioner system is optional.
-This system must be winterized if below freezing temperatures occur.
-Refer to the manufacturers owners manual for instructions.
+This system must be winterized.
+Refer to the manufacturer's owners manual for instructions.

 Note: The breakers located in the AC/DC panel use the same style switch for both AC and DC applications.
 Switches should always have the same ampere rating as the switch they are replacing.